 In this case, the root cause is multi-faceted.
 A key root cause of the payment to the third party without a completed due diligence is the lack of integration between the contract management and third-party management systems and, therefore, between the legal and compliance departments.
 A system-generated notification from the contract management system to compliance regarding the change in the nature of services provided would resolve the issue, as would an interface between the contract management system and the third-party management system.
-Should the company consider this risk worth monitoring, it could develop and implement a daily, weekly or monthly monitoring protocol to identify any changes made to a third party's profile in the contract management system.
+Should the company consider this risk worth monitoring, it could develop and implement a daily, weekly or monthly monitoring protocol to identify any changes made to a third party's profile in the contract management system without a corresponding update in the third-party management system.